pay-theory/pay-theory-ui/src/admin/SettlementDetails/README.md

-# TransactionsTable
+# SettlementDetails

-A UI component that creates a table to display transactions
+A UI component that displays all the details from one specific settlement

 ## Hooks